Hobart Statesmen: Lacrosse

 Hobart lacrosse was started in 1898, playing their first game against rival Cornell.
 Hobart won 2–1.
 Hobart became one of the 12 charter members of the U.S. Intercollegiate Lacrosse League in 1906.

 The Statesmen lacrosse team has compiled 16 national championships in three different classifications: USILA College Division (1), NCAA Division II/III Combined (2), and NCAA Division III (13).
 The Statesmen won the first 12 NCAA Division III championships, from 1980 to 1991.

 In 1995, Hobart promoted its team from Division III to Division I to preserve the lacrosse rivalry with Cornell and Syracuse.
 In 2008, the continuation of the series was put in jeopardy when the Hobart Board of Trustees decided to reclassify its lacrosse program back to the Division III level on April 26.
 After an emotional reaction from the alumni community, however, the decision was reversed on May 1.
 The following day, Cornell played the first night game at Hobart's Boswell Field.

 Crew

 The Hobart crew team has earned gold medals at the Head of The Charles Regatta, the ECAC National Invitational Regatta (most recently a gold in the 2nd varsity 8+ over the "Hometown Boys" of WPI in 2015), the NIRC Regatta (Most recently in 2019), and the IRA National Championships.
-While the Hobart crew team has won gold in every event they have entered since the inception of rowing as a Liberty League Sport, they failed to win the team championships only once (2004).
-The eventual champions, Rensselaer Polytechnic Institute, were known for having a large team and only able to defeat the Statesmen by securing a win in the 2nd Varsity 8+ – the only event that Hobart did not have an entry.
-However, over the past few seasons Hobart has fielded one of the most dominant 2nd Varsity 8's in school history.
+While the Hobart crew team has won gold in every event they have entered since the inception of rowing as a Liberty League Sport, they failed to win the team championships once (2004).
+However, over the past few seasons Hobart has been regarded as one of the most dominant 2nd Varsity 8's in school history.
 The crew team took part in the Henley Royal Regatta in Henley, England, in summer 2011, as well as summer 2015.